WICG/nav-speculation/README.md

 Prerendering is more complex than prefetching, as it involves running the target page's scripts and loading its subresources.
 We've produced a couple of relevant explainers:

 * [Same-origin prerendering](./same-origin-explainer.md), discussing what is launched in Chromium for same-origin prerendering using `<script type="speculationrules">`.
-See also the [origin trial documentation](same-origin-chrome-origin-trial.md).
 * [UA-initiated prerendering](./ua-initiated-prerendering.md), discussing what is launched in Chromium for user agent-initiated prerendering (e.g. from the URL bar).
 * [Prerendering browsing contexts](./browsing-context.md), an earlier draft discussing in more detail our grand vision for how content behaves while prerendering.
 * [Prerendering state APIs](./prerendering-state.md), discussing the new `document.prerendering` API and its associated event.